 Remove Command Line Rules

-- Checked on the rule(s) from the list that you want to remove, click the Remove button.
+- Check on the rule(s) from the list that you want to remove, click the Remove button.

 - The selected rule(s) will be removed from the list.